172 Effect Sizes in Machine Learning

 \[ A = P(X_A > X_B) + \tfrac{1}{2} P(X_A = X_B). \]

-It is closely tied to the Mann Whitney \(U\) statistic through \(A = U / (n_A n_B)\) and is robust to non normality.
+It is closely tied to the Mann Whitney \(U\) statistic through \(A = U / (n_A n_B)\) and is robust to non normality (McGraw and Wong 1992).
 A value of \(0.5\) denotes no difference, and values approaching \(1\) denote near total dominance of one model.
+Because \(A\) is a probability it needs no scale assumption and survives monotone transformations of the metric, which makes it a safe default when the distribution of scores is unknown or clearly non normal.

 172.4.2 4.2 Confidence intervals as effect size reporting

 An effect size point estimate is incomplete without an interval that conveys its uncertainty.
 A \(95\%\) confidence interval on \(d\) or on the raw performance gap communicates both magnitude and precision in one object.
 When the interval for a difference excludes zero, it conveys the same information as \(p < 0.05\), but it additionally shows the plausible range of the effect.
 Reporting the interval \([0.3, 0.9]\) for a standardized difference is far more informative than reporting “\(p = 0.01\).”
-For ML metrics with awkward sampling distributions, bootstrap confidence intervals on the effect size are a practical default.
+For ML metrics with awkward sampling distributions, bootstrap confidence intervals on the effect size are a practical default, and the bias corrected and accelerated (BCa) bootstrap is the recommended variant when the statistic is skewed.

 # Bootstrap CI for a paired accuracy gap (illustrative)